Guidelines for Submitting Articles

-Note: except in the case of submissions from other countries, we do not accept submissions via e-mail or fax.
+Note: except in the case of submissions from other countries, we don’t accept submissions via email or fax.
 We also do not return manuscripts, so be sure to keep a copy.
 There's no need to include a return envelope with your submission.

 - Preliminary review may take as much as 10-12 weeks.

 - Unfortunately, because of the volume of materials we receive, we’re not able to give feedback on articles we’re not able to use.

 - If the article is accepted, the editing process usually requires at least two revisions.

 - If you have any questions about submissions, contact firstname.lastname@example.org.

 Tips for writing a Networker Case Study:

 First things first—read as many Networker case studies as you can before writing your own.

 The first few paragraphs of your case study should hook your audience into wanting to keep reading and digging into the details of the unique approach you offered in your work.
 So make sure to elucidate what’s distinctive about your case.
 This introduction should clarify right off the bat the problem this case presents---and what’s unusual about the treatment method.
 Here are a few questions to ask yourself as you write the first few paragraphs:

 - Why should the reader care about this case?